A Review of Minnesota's Tax Compromise

 The Department of Revenue requires taxpayers to show where all household income comes from and who pays the household expenses, including members of the household who may not be liable for the tax liability.
 Taxpayers should include supporting documentation such as:

 - Loan applications and credit denials from at least two financial institutions showing the taxpayer is unable to borrow to pay the full amount owed

 - Bank account statements for the past 3 months

 - Verification of medical expenses or conditions that should be considered

 - Real property information

-Taxpayers or their representative can send the application, supporting documentation, and $250 deposit to: Minnesota Revenue PO Box 64447-CMP St. Paul, MN 55164 Taxpayers should keep copies of everything for record retention purposes.
+Taxpayers or their representatives can send the application, supporting documentation, and $250 deposit to Minnesota Revenue PO Box 64447-CMP St. Paul, MN 55164 Taxpayers should keep copies of everything for record retention purposes.